-The island emerged about 800 thousand years ago, in the area now known as Complexo Vulcânico da Ribeirinha (Volcanic Complex) from a tectonic fracture, the same that led to the Pico Island, called Faial-Pico Fracture that develops over 350 kilometres.
+The island emerged about 800 thousand years ago, in the area now known as Ribeirinha Volcanic Complex, from a tectonic fracture, the same that led to the formation of Pico Island, called Faial-Pico Fracture that develops over 350 kilometres.

-On the Faial Island occurred three historic volcanic events since its settlement, of which the best known is the eruption of the Capelinhos in 1957/58.
+On the Faial Island occurred three historic volcanic events since its settlement, of which the best known is the eruption of the Capelinhos Volcano in 1957/58.